Budgeting

 • Actual Budget – Open source desktop app similar to previous versions of YNAB, requires some technical knowledge to self-host.

-• Goodbudget (Free basic tier, $60/year for unlimited tier)
+• Goodbudget (Free basic tier, $80/year for unlimited tier)

-• Moneyhub (6 month free trial, ยฃ15/year) – Targeted at advanced users, Moneyhub boasts the largest selection of banks and institutions to import from
+• Moneyhub (6 month free trial, £15/year) – Targeted at advanced users, Moneyhub boasts the largest selection of banks and institutions to import from.
+Unfortunately it may close in 2026.

 Spreadsheets